-*Updated May 11, 2019 **
+*Updated May 11, 2019, **

 It’s not easy to find a popcorn alternative, and the brands often make it cost offensive to purchase products that are pre-made and packaged.
 Sourcing out new products and creating delicious eats for my daughter is what I do well, and I thought I should share what I have found with you.

 Gluten sensitivity is not an easy food allergy to deal with, and on so many levels it is emotional as well as physical.
 I have attempted to find alternatives to replace the foods she loved and can no longer consume.

-Lavishly live healthy eating, with popcorn alternative (affiliate) for those with corn allergies.
+Where to Find a popcorn alternative for those with corn allergies.

 I have done my homework and Googled until I can Google no more, but no one really has the same allergy combinations.
 For us, beating gluten is one thing, but adding in the corn allergy takes this to another level.
-I have to really be smart about this and figure out how to not have corn in popcorn. (affiliate)
+I have to really be smart about this and figure out how to not have corn in popcorn.

 Finding the foods in all stores is not always possible, but make sure to check Whole Foods.
-They are pretty good with sourcing foods that you cannot normally find.
+They are pretty good at sourcing foods that you cannot normally find.
 In addition, my Go-To is Amazon.
-You can find anything there!

 The Corn-Free Party